 Nash never did appear on Roddy’s show.

-Despite never sitting down to discuss what had happened, according to Kevin Nash, he and Piper became friends before Roddy passed away on July 31, 2015.
+According to Kevin Nash, despite never sitting down to discuss what had happened, he and Piper became friends before Roddy passed away on July 31, 2015.

 Nash has since said in interviews that he is sorry for slapping Piper, saying that you are never supposed to hit a legend and that he was too busy at the time trying to be a young wolf marking his territory to show the proper respect.